Telltale Signs That Your Air Conditioner’s Compressor is damaged

 1. There are moisture leaks

-1. Your AC is producing warm air
+1. Your Air Conditioner’s is producing warm air

 Sometimes your AC may continue to distribute air even when the compressor is damaged.
 However, instead of cold air, the AC will circulate warm air.
 This could be a sign that your AC is running low on refrigerant, which can quickly be resolved.
 It may also mean that your coolant is leaking out.
 However, warm air from your AC may be because of a bigger problem, a failing compressor